 Effective prevention and control of infection must be part of everyday practice and must be applied consistently by everyone.

 2. Procedural Steps

-A risk assessment should be carried out annually to identify potential sources of infection and the steps taken to control those risks.
-This should also cover the susceptibility of current customers to varying kinds of infection in an anonymised way, for example whether any customers have a catheter or PEG feeding tube fitted or whether someone has an underlying respiratory condition.
-If a potential source of infection is identified, the frequency of risk assessments may be increased, depending on how well the risk is or can be controlled.
+A risk assessment should be carried out annually to identify potential sources of infection and the steps which will be taken to control those risks.
+This should also cover the susceptibility of people in our care to varying kinds of infection (done in an anonymised way), for example whether any people have a catheter or PEG feeding tube fitted or whether someone has an underlying respiratory condition.
+If a potential source of infection is identified, the frequency of risk assessments may need to be increased, depending on how well the risk is or can be controlled.
 (See also Catheter Care Procedure.)

 An outbreak is defined as two or more cases occurring around the same time in residents or staff.
 If an outbreak occurs, it must be carefully managed to minimise harm.
-The Table of Action to be Taken should be referred to in order to inform whether the Health Protection Unit should be notified, whether isolation of infected people or exclusion of staff from work are necessary.
+The Table of Action to be Taken should be referred to in order to inform whether the Health Protection Team should be notified and whether isolation of infected people or exclusion of staff from work are necessary.